lcipolina/AITW_anonymous/README.md

-# Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models
+# Alice in Wonderland: Variations in Simple Problems Reveal Severe Generalization Deficits in Large Language and Reasoning Models

 ## Repo structure